09 oct. 2019

 This generally means doing real good for the environment and for the human stakeholders (both in the US and abroad) who are affected by the act of doing business.

 The bad news is that our current sustainability efforts fall far short of the systemic environmental changes now required of us.
 Even while companies like Toyota, Apple, Microsoft, Neste, Merck, Delta Air Lines, Shinhan Financial Group, and thousands of others, take what seems like drastic environmental steps, atmospheric C02 levels continue their meteoric rise.

 The numbers are truly terrifying.
 In 2013, atmospheric CO2 levels punched above 400 parts per million for the first time in three million years.
 In 2019, we hit 413 ppm.

-To put this in perspective, back in 1970, atmospheric CO2 was at 323 ppm and from the last ice age to the mid 18th century, when large scale industrialization kicked off, C02 levels more or less flat-lined around 280 ppm.
+To put this in perspective, back in 1970, atmospheric CO2 was at 323 ppm and from the last ice age to the mid 18th century, when large scale industrialisation kicked off, C02 levels more or less flat-lined around 280 ppm.
 If still more drastic measures are not taken by everyone, global temperatures, already at least 1 degree Celsius above pre-industrial times, are expected to increase by 1.5 degrees Celsius between 2030 and 2052, a process which will radically transform the world as we know it.

 How can companies take more active measures?